 A healthy living blog from Marshfield Clinic Health System

-High blood pressure is bad for your health in many ways, and one particularly serious consequence is an increased risk of stroke.
+High blood pressure, or hypertension, is bad for your health in many ways, and one particularly serious consequence is it can cause an increased risk of stroke.

 Keep blood pressure in a healthy range

 Kristene Schulte, a registered dietitian with Marshfield Clinic, said an ideal blood pressure is 120/80, but her goal for adults is to stay under 140/90.
-Diet, weight and age all influence blood pressure.
+It’s important to be mindful of your diet, weight and activity levels to reduce your risk of health complications.

 Schulte said there are several things people should do to maintain healthy blood pressure: